 Syd Kraul of Pacific Planktonics (Kona, Hawaii) has been intermittently producing C. loricula juveniles for the aquarium trade since 2004.
 The company reported achieving survival of several hundred individuals per run in 725 L larval rearing tanks using cultured P. crassirostris (Syd Kraul, pers. com.).
 Kraul also raised C. multicolor.

 In 2013, Karen Brittain (working for the Rising Tide Initiative on Oahu, Hawaii, Kuali System 31497) raised 25 Paracentropye venusta juveniles and one C. acanthops juvenile using cultured and wild-collected copepods from a limited supply of eggs.
 Five percent survival of P. venusta larvae was reported (Karen Brittain, pers. com.).

 In 2015, mega ornamental fish producer Bali Aquarich announced the successful rearing of the lemonpeel angelfish (Centropyge flavissima) and, in 2017, the blacktail angelfish (Centropyge eibli) and multibarred angelfish (Paracentropyge multifasciata).
-(Bali Aquarich, pers. com.).
+(Bali Aquarich, pers. com).

 In 2016, Kathy Leahy raised four Coral Beauties (Centropyge bispinosa) at here home-based hatchery in St. Louis, Missouri.
 Kathy reported that C. bispinosa larvae begin to settle after 30 days and are fully colored juveniles 60 days after hatching.
 She used P. crassirostris to raise the larvae.